 The adaptive filter is widely used as the main part in many statistical applications in signal processing field.
 When processing signals resulting from operating in an environment with unknown statistics, the application of an adaptive filter will offer a clever solution because it usually provides a significant improvement in performance over the use of fixed filters created by conventional methods [1].
-The objective behind this work is to find a method that improves the performance of adaptive filtering with using the original LMS method that is known with its simplicity.
-This is done through an efficient selection of the step size value, which is specifically tested for the application of system identification.

 Adaptively processing signals has recently witnessed a great interest and growth.
 This has been encouraged by the developments in the fields of VLSI circuits as well as microelectronics.
-This is because those fields have enabled performing tremendous amounts of computations for various applications, including the processing of digital signals [2], [3], [4].
+This is because those fields have enabled performing tremendous amounts of computations for various applications, including the processing of digital signals [2]-[4].